 In addition to the camera itself, the bundle from this seller also includes a 64 GB memory card and wallet, SD card USB reader, 160 LED video light, BP-820 lithium-ion battery pack and charger, 58mm UV filter, soft padded carrying case, lens cleaning solution, blower brush, microfiber cloth, lens tissue paper, and cotton swabs.

-One Amazon customer writes in a review, “I wanted upgrade to my older Canon camcorder.
+One user writes, “I wanted upgrade to my older Canon camcorder.
 This is just what I wanted the 5 axis stabilization works wonderfully.
 The ease of the Dual card really makes getting into my editing program much better.”
 Writes x8xid82, “Hands down has changed everything about how I film.
 Able to get a great cinematic look.”

 There are so many flavors and price ranges of the Lumix, and this option is a great choice if you’re looking to spend less than a grand.
 Perfect for vlogging and YouTube, this DSLM comes with 12-60mm F3.5-5.6 micro four thirds lens, 5-Axis Dual I.S.
 2, 4K 24p 30p video, pre-installed V-Log L, and 3-inch flip-out touchscreen.

-Writes another, “The flexible screen can be easily adjusted to almost any format you want.
+Writes one Amazon user, “The flexible screen can be easily adjusted to almost any format you want.
 You can make the screen face outwards or to the back.
 What I really like about this is that it felt very sturdy/stable, regardless of where you put the screen at.
 The menu system on this camera is clear and direct.
 I didn’t feel overwhelmed when scattering through the menu.
 Very organized and not at all intimidating.
 Really appreciate the three buttons on top camera for adjusting the white balance, ISO setting, and exposure compensation.
 Also, each one has a different texture so, over time, you’ll memories which button you’re pressing without even looking at it.
 The small details matter in the long run.
 You can customize almost any of the camera controls you want.
 I didn’t toy with this feature because it’s really based on those who already have a system when shooting professionally.
 The autofocus is extremely fast and accurate.
-4k (30, 25, and 24fps) shoots work like a charm, and yes unlimited recording is allowed!
-I’ve heard they’re selling a version in Europe that will only allow 30 minutes per shoot.
-This could be wrong but it’s something you should know if it’s right (Also, you can film in 1080 60fps).”
+4k (30, 25, and 24fps) shoots work like a charm, and yes unlimited recording is allowed!”

 This particular bundle includes the camera, a Sony NP-FZ100 rechargeable lithium-ion battery, Sony AC adapter, micro-USB cable, Sony ALC-B1EM body cap for E-mount cameras, accessory shoe cap, eyepiece cup, and shoulder strap, plus two-piece Transcend 32GB SD card, deluxe camera gadget bag, 50” tripod, and microfiber cleaning cloth.